Antony Gormley: Career

 Gormley's career began with a solo exhibition at the Whitechapel Gallery in 1981.
 In this exhibition, Gormley showed a series of works that were concerned with surfaces, skins and inner structures, such as Natural Selection, a 10 m row of objects, including tools, fruits, weapons and vegetables, encased in lead, and Room, an enclosure reminiscent of a barbed-wire fence made from a set of the artist's clothes.

 Gormley then turned his attention to the human body, creating moulds of his own body in plaster that he would then encase in lead.
 These works, such as the three-part sculptures Three Ways: Mould Hole and Passage and Land Sea and Air II, as well as the single body-case works Plateau, Night and Peer, attempt to investigate the body as a space.
 In Gormley's words: "How to make bodies into vessels that both contain and occupy space?
 The early three-piece lead works are the first works in which I used my own body.
 I was trying to map out the phenomenology of the body and to find a new way of evoking it as being less a thing, more a place; a site of transformation, and an axis of physical and spatial experience."
 Throughout the 1980s, Gormley's lead body-cases were extended, suspended, sealed, pierced and also doubled into two joined forms.
-He had his first solo exhibition with Xavier Hufkens in 1987, who still represents Gormley.

 Gormley describes his work as "an attempt to materialise the place at the other side of appearance where we all live."
 His work attempts to treat the body not as an object, but as a place and in making works that enclose the space of a particular body to identify a condition common to all human beings.
 The work is not symbolic but indexical – a trace of a real event of a real body in time.

 In the 1990s, the hollow body-cases became solid, with Gormley casting the work in iron to create masses that displace space.
 One of these works, Critical Mass II, was installed in an old tram storage station in Vienna.
 Comprising 60 life-size sculptures, all presented in a variety of positions and poses, the work has been described by Gormley as "an anti-monument to the victims of the 20th century".
 This work has since been exhibited in a variety of countries and contexts, each time reconfigured in response to its environment.
 Notable presentations include the Royal Academy of Arts in London, Art Changsha in China and Forte di Belvedere in Florence, Italy.